Making ourselves useful since 1949.

 Our focus on customer brands propelled our growth in the people, pet and animal food industries.
 This diversification of our business and our commitment to stay privately owned was key in our ability to thrive through market peaks and valleys.

 In 2010 we strategically acquired Menu Foods, which positioned Simmons as one of the leading suppliers of store brand pet food products.
 To support this position, we also began producing treats and dry pet food.
-In 2013 Todd Simmons officially took the helm as CEO, leading us into a third generation of consistent Simmons family leadership.
+In December of 2012, Todd Simmons officially took the helm as CEO, leading us into a third generation of consistent Simmons family leadership.

 With a renewed commitment to innovation, leadership and the strength of a diversified business, Simmons is growing and thriving.
 Click here to read the latest.